 We will add a few layers to help blend our new sky with the background.
-First, create a new layer (Command/Ctrl + Shift + N).
-Select the Brush Tool (B), pick a dark blue color (#303850) and paint over the trees.
-Name the layer Hue, set its Blending Mode to Hue, and its opacity to 35%.
+First, create a new layer (Command/Control-Shift-N).
+Select the Brush Tool (B), pick a dark blue color (

 Next, we'll add a little bit of haze to further blend our trees with the sky.
-Create a new layer, pick the Brush Tool (B), and holding Shift, paint a straight line over the horizon.
-Duplicate your layer twice, hit Command/Ctrl + T to enter the Free Transform mode and scale both layer up vertically.
+Create a new layer, pick the Brush Tool (B) and, while holding Shift, paint a straight line over the horizon.
+Duplicate your layer twice, hit Command/Control-T to enter the Free Transform mode, and scale both layers up vertically.

 Since the haze is in the background, it shouldn't cover the women's legs.
-To correct this, select the Haze and the Hue layers, and hit Command/Ctrl + G to group them together.
+To correct this, select the Haze and the Hue layers, and hit Command/Control-G to group them together.
 Then, give the group a mask by going to Layer > Layer Mask > Reveal All.
-Then, with a hard black brush, paint over the woman in order to remove the haze.
+Then, with a hard black brush, paint over the man in order to remove the haze.

 2. Generate the Snowflakes

 The usual method to generate snow is to combine the Add Noise and Gaussian Blur filter.
-Start by creating a new layer (Command/Ctrl + Shift + N), then fill it with black (D, then Alt + Backspace), and then go to Filter > Noise > Add Noise.
+Start by creating a new layer (Command/Control-Shift-N).
+Then fill it with black (D, then Alt-Backspace), and go to Filter > Noise > Add Noise.
 Then go to Filter > Blur > Gaussian Blur and apply the filter.
 Please note that the higher you set the blur's radius, the bigger the snowflakes will be.

-Once you are done, hit Command/Ctrl + M to bring up the Curves adjustment window.
-In this window, you will see a gray pyramid shaped area.
+Once you are done, hit Command/Control-M to bring up the Curves adjustment window.
+In this window, you will see a gray pyramid-shaped area.

-You can now adjust the contrast of your layer in order to make it look like snow.
-To do so, bring the left handle to the to the lower left corner of the pyramid, and the right handle toward the middle of the area.
+You can now adjust the contrast of your layer to make it look like snow.
+To do so, bring the left handle to the lower left corner of the pyramid and the right handle toward the middle of the area.
 Then, click in the middle of the line to create a new handle, and drag it downward.
 You should get the following effect.

 Name your layer Snow and set its Blending Mode to Screen to blend it with your scene.

 Now, depending on the size of the image you are working on, you might need to adjust the size of your layer so the snowflakes fit the scene.
-In this case, I doubled my layer size using the Free Transform mode (Command/Ctrl + T).
+In this case, I doubled my layer size using Free Transform mode (Command/Control-T).

 To make the snowflakes more realistic, we will give our layer a small Motion Blur.
 To do so, go to Layer > Blur > Motion Blur and input the following settings.
 Be careful not to set the distance to high, otherwise the result will look like rain instead of snow.